M66B/FairEmail/docs/FAQ-fr-rCA.md

 Also note that most free apps will appear not to be sustainable in the end, whereas FairEmail is properly maintained and supported, and that free apps may have a catch, like sending privacy sensitive information to the internet.
 There are no privacy violating ads in the app either.

-Je travaille sur FairEmail presque tous les jours depuis plus de deux ans, je pense donc que le prix est plus que raisonnable.
+I have been working on FairEmail almost every day for more than two years, so I think the price is more than reasonable.
 For this reason there won't be discounts either.

 <br />

 <a name="faq20"></a>
-**(20) Puis-je obtenir un remboursement ?**
+**(20) Can I get a refund?**

 If a purchased pro feature doesn't work as intended and this isn't caused by a problem in the free features and I cannot fix the problem in a timely manner, you can get a refund.
 In all other cases there is no refund possible.
 In no circumstances there is a refund possible for any problem related to the free features, since there wasn't paid anything for them and because they can be evaluated without any limitation.
 I take my responsibility as seller to deliver what has been promised and I expect that you take responsibility for informing yourself of what you are buying.